 Yours in faith and fellowship,

 Food n’ Friends provides emergency, nutritious meals to those in need.
 All are welcome to share the meal and enjoy fellowship with others.
 Annually, over 48,000 meals are served to the hungry in six Daily Kitchens and four Kids Summer Cafés.
 The meal sites are located in Attleboro, Mansfield, North Attleboro, and Norton.

 Attleboro Area Interfaith Collaborative prohibits discrimination in any of its activities or operations on the basis or race, color, national origin, ancestry, religion, sex, gender and gender presentation, sexual orientation, pregnancy-related condition, age, disability.
 Proselytizing is not permitted.

-Food n’ Friends operates by the combined effort of over 500 active volunteers from houses of worship, businesses, social service agencies, youth groups, community members, and a part-time program administrator extraordinaire.
+Food n’ Friends operates by the combined effort of over 500 active volunteers from houses of worship, businesses, social service agencies, youth groups, community members, and a program administrator extraordinaire.